 With COVID-19 pandemic restrictions in place and the SFC facing the prospect of prolonged inactivity for the first time in its 44-year history, there came a welcome boost in the form of proactive encouragement from the College President, Professor Jackie Taylor, to make use of the College’s webinar facilities and expertise.
 A further boost followed quickly as College staff, despite facing challenges in adapting to working from home and responding to burgeoning demands for digital learning, enthusiastically embraced the idea and worked wholeheartedly towards making it reality.

-After discussions and interval ‘dry-runs’ to identify and address practical issues, a test SFC webinar event was held on 1 July to explore the possibility of delivering some or all of the Club’s 2020-21 programme as ‘SFC online’.
+After discussions and internal ‘dry-runs’ to identify and address practical issues, a test SFC webinar event was held on 1 July to explore the possibility of delivering some or all of the Club’s 2020-21 programme as ‘SFC online’.
 Dr Alistair Dorward stepped up to the plate with a lecture on asbestos entitled The Indestructible Fibre – from ancient Egypt and Charlemagne to the present day.
 At that event, Mr David Smith announced that he was retiring after five years as SFC Chair, and handing over to Alistair.

 David served the Club wonderfully well with his warm and skilful conducting of lectures and lunches, not to mention his distinctive jokes.
 We’re fortunate to have in his place someone who’s no stranger convening, chairing and speaking at events, having served as, among other things, Deacon Convener of the Trades House of Glasgow, President of the Scottish Society of Physicians, and President of the Royal Medico-Chirurgical Society of Glasgow.